LucieLeBriquer/ft_server/README.md

 ## Usage
 ```
-# build ft_server image and create a related container
+# build ft_server image and create a container
 ./docker.sh

-# enter in this new container (build image and create container if necessary)
+# enter in this new container (build image and create a container if necessary)
 ./docker.sh enter

 # clean all unused containers and those based on ft_server image